 Don't assume you can make a nondeductible IRA contribution and then immediately convert it to a Roth IRA without tax implications.
 This works only if you have no other IRA balances funded with pre-tax contributions.
 Otherwise, the IRS assumes a portion of your conversion is taxable based on the composition of your nondeductible and deductible IRA balances.
 You don't have the option to convert only your nondeductible contributions even if they're held in a separate account.

 That all sounds messy and complicated because it is.
 Know that if you want to convert nondeductible contributions and you have other IRA assets, it's smart to consult with a tax advisor before making any decisions.

 Prior to 2018, you could "recharacterize" your converted Roth funds back to pre-tax contributions.
 That was the action you'd have to take to undo your Roth conversion.
 Today, recharacterization of converted Roth funds is prohibited by the Tax Cuts and Jobs Act.
 In other words, there's no going back once the conversion is done.

 6. Roth conversions are available for 401(k)s, too.

 Roth conversions aren't just for your traditional IRA balances.
 If you've left a job and still have funds in your former employer's 401(k), you can convert some or all of that money to a Roth IRA.
 This is an alternative to the conventional, nontaxable 401(k) rollover that would move your savings into a traditional IRA.

-Before moving forward with a conversion, carefully evaluate whether the cost today will be worth the projected savings tomorrow.
-Take your time thinking through this, since you can't change your mind later.
+Take your time on this cost/benefit analysis.
 Move forward only if you feel reasonably confident that you have the cash on hand to pay the taxes and that your tax rate in retirement will be higher than it is today.